opengovfoundation/legal-information/bylaws.md

 ### Section 3.
 Investments.

 The Committee shall have the right to retain all or any part of any securities or property acquired by it in whatever manner, and to invest and reinvest any funds held by it according to the judgment of the Board of Directors.
 The Board of Directors is restricted to the prudent investments which a director is or may hereafter be permitted by law to make.
-The Board of Directors may delegate to the day-­to-­day management of such investments as the Board of Directors may authorize.
+The Board of Directors may delegate to the day-to-day management of such investments as the Board of Directors may authorize.

 ### Section 4.
 Books and Records.